Small pearl-bordered fritillary: Appearance

 The small pearl-bordered fritillary is similar to the pearl-bordered fritillary but has black chevrons on the edge of its wings, a large central black dot on each wing, and white pearls on the underside.
 Males tend to be smaller than females, with a wingspan of 35 to 41 mm.
 Females are 38 to 44 mm in length.
 Though the small pearl-bordered fritillary is similar to the pearl-bordered fritillary it is much brighter in color because the pearl-bordered fritillary emerges from its pupa earlier.
 Seitz - A. selene Schiff. (= euphrosyne Bgstr., euphrasia Lew., silene Haw.)
 (67g).
 Forewing above and beneath very similar to tliat of the preceding [selenis].
 Hindwing beneath with the median band distinct but not broad, the costal spot of the band, the large tooth above the apex of the cell and the one below the cell-end being vividly silvery like the marginal lunules; the broad interspace between the median band and the marginal lunules is leatheryellow and bears below the apex and above the anal angle two large dark cinnamon clouds; obsolescent silvery selenia bands extend from the costal and abdominal margins towards the centre of the wing.

 Distribution

 The species is widespread across central and northern Europe, North America, and through Asia to Korea.
 Specifically, it can be found in places like Germany, the United Kingdom, and Sweden and in the Midwestern United States in places like Iowa and the Dakotas.
 In the United Kingdom, Boloria selene is widespread across upland and western Britain, but is not found in central, eastern England or Ireland.
-Its range appears to be stable through much of Europe but declines have been reported in at least nine countries, such as England.
+Its range appears to be stable through much of Europe but declines have been reported in at least nine countries, including England.

 This species is found across Europe and North America in grassland environments where native violets grow.
 It occurs in damp, grassy habitats, woodland clearings and moorland, but has also been found in dune slacks and coastal cliffs.